How to Start Growing Microgreens: A Beginner's Guide

 Here's why it matters: even one tray with mold or disease issues can contaminate your entire growing area, your other trays, and even your grow rack through airborne spores.
 Pathogens build up over time on unwashed or improperly cleaned trays, and they can cause recurring issues like damping off, mold, fungal growth, and poor germination.

 That's a personal choice.
 Organic growing (using organic seeds, organic soil, organic nutrients) will produce organic microgreens, which some customers prefer and you can potentially charge more for.
-However, organic inputs typically cost 2-3 times more than conventional options.
-For learning purposes, conventional microgreen-quality inputs work perfectly well and let you develop your skills without the extra expense.
+However, organic inputs typically cost 2 to 3 times more than conventional options.
+For learning purposes, conventional microgreon-quality inputs work perfectly well and let you develop your skills without the extra expense.
 Once you're consistently growing great microgreens, you can transition to organic if that aligns with your values or business strategy.

 Additional Resources to Help You Succeed

 You don't have to figure this all out alone.
-We've created tons of free resources specifically for people just like you who are starting their microgreen journey:
+We've created tons of free resources specifically for people just like you who are starting their microgreon journey:

 Free Downloadable PDF Guides:

-Video Tutorials: Our YouTube channel @onthegrow has hundreds (350+) of free videos including full walk-through grows for different varieties, troubleshooting guides, setup tutorials, and more.
+Video Tutorials: Our Video Library has hundreds of free videos including full walk-through grows for different varieties, troubleshooting guides, setup tutorials, and more.
 Watching the visual process really helps when you're learning.

 Comprehensive Course: For those who want the complete deep-dive education, our Microgreen Masterclass Course covers everything from beginner fundamentals to advanced techniques.
 It includes detailed modules on tray systems, growing mediums, and troubleshooting.